 Whether you are the festive kind or not, if you travel across the continent in December, you will want to pay a visit to one (or more) of the best Christmas markets in Europe.

 Even though I am a self-professed Grinch and generally try to escape the Christmas season, I admit that I find something charming, romantic and touching about the lights, the stalls, the smells, the tastes (oh, the gingerbread cookies and the Glühwein!) and the atmosphere around Christmas.

 The good news is that there are many beautiful Christmas markets in Europe.
 Some are very well known, to the point that people travel to certain destinations precisely with the idea of visiting them.
 Others are real hidden gems that will surely add to your trip itinerary, and I thought I’d shed the light on those too.

 I have thus asked a bunch of other fellow bloggers to share their knowledge of the best markets in Europe.
 Continue reading to discover which ones you should visit!

 34 Best Christmas Markets In Europe

 *Contributed by Jurga of Full Suitcase

-Brussels Christmas market is not only the biggest and most impressive Christmas market in Belgium, but it’s also one of the best Christmas Markets in Europe.
+Brussels Christmas market is the biggest and most impressive Christmas market in Belgium.
 Hundreds of market stalls are spread out all over the city center and there’s always so much to see and do!